Nathan Healy

 Toms River Area Utility Providers

-JCP&L’s lower rates compared to state averages reflect the utility’s diverse energy mix and transmission infrastructure.
-However, electricity costs have steadily increased over time, impacting household budgets.
+JCP&L’s below-average rates reflect New Jersey’s diverse energy mix and regional transmission efficiencies.
+However, electricity costs have steadily increased over recent years, with New Jersey experiencing a 21% rise from 2020 to 2024.

 Toms River Utilities Electricity Rates